Sector-F-Labs/reservoir/book/src/first-chat.md

     }'
 ```

-**Magic!** The AI will remember that you like Python, even though you didn't include the previous conversation in your request.
+**Magic!** The Language Model will remember that you like Python, even though you didn't include the previous conversation in your request.
 Reservoir handled that automatically!

 ### Step 3: Continue the conversation